ronniechy26/fmr-validation-app/fmr-validation-services/README.md

 ### Database Setup (PostgreSQL + TypeORM)

 1. Provision a Postgres database and set `DATABASE_URL` in `.env` (ignored by git).
 Nest's `ConfigModule` loads this variable automatically.
 2. Start the NestJS server (`pnpm run start:dev`).
-On boot, the `DatabaseModule` connects via TypeORM, synchronizes the schema, and seeds the mock FMR data from `src/data/projects.seed.ts` when the tables are empty.
+On boot, the `DatabaseModule` connects via TypeORM, runs migrations (no auto-synchronize), and attempts to seed from ABEMIS first (falls back to `src/data/projects.seed.ts` if unavailable).
 After startup, ABEMIS sync refreshes the DB via `/sync/snapshot`.
 3. Use `DATABASE_URL=... pnpm run start:dev` in other environments (staging/prod) to point at hosted Postgres instances.

 Every repository call now flows through TypeORM (`src/shared/fmr.repository.ts`), so the API serves and mutates actual database rows.
 The `/sync/snapshot` endpoint still returns the exact payload shape required by the mobile offline cache.

+To force a reseed (drop + reimport projects/forms) on next start, set `ABEMIS_SEED_RESET=true` in `.env` before launching.

+Background sync: the service now polls ABEMIS on a timer (default every 900,000 ms / 15 minutes) and upserts projects.
+Configure `ABEMIS_SYNC_INTERVAL_MS` to change the cadence or `0` to disable.
+Sync is skipped when `ABEMIS_SEED_MODE=seed`.

 ### Available Scripts